 The housing crisis is a racial justice crisis.
 The neighborhoods targeted by developers see the highest rate of evictions, and to no surprise they are usually Black, Hispanic/Latino, and other non-White working class communities.
 Evictions and involuntary displacement thrust families into hardship with employment, access to education, loss of benefits, and even securing future housing with an eviction record.
 In NYC, the baseline shelter application rate of non-evicted households is 3.4%.
 Before we build more shelters we need to keep folks in their homes.

 Our Right To Counsel ordinance should be funded progressively by those doing the harm of evictions and displacement.
-We believe this to be the heart, or the spear, of the policy.
+We believe this to be the heart of the policy.
 Those responsible for this crisis should be the ones that pay, not taxpayers.
+That’s why we want Right to Counsel JC to be funded by development fees developers should be paying but aren’t.